100-m/nx.digital/doc/security.md

 ### How it works in NeoXam?

-Only cloud administrators have access to AWS, Firebase, Zeit or Auth0 console.
+Only cloud administrators have access to AWS, Vercel or Auth0 console.
 Users administrators accounts are created for the client and dedicated developers during the implementation phase.
 At any time, developer access can be removed by users administrator, at least one access will be needed by the support team to check on the data or users.

 ## SSH keys